 Worship: Use the “Christmas Songs” (extra print out) to lead the children to sing before the Bible lesson.

-Teaching Plan: The Birth of Christ – The Shepherds
+Christmas Preschool Lesson: The Birth of Christ – The Shepherds

 Welcome activities are things to have out for the children to do as they are arriving for class.
 These activities will get them engaged as soon as they arrive and will help the transition from their parents.